ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 From IBM Cloud console, navigate to a {{site.data.keyword.hscrypto}} instance and click on **Overview**.
 A "Failover" section will indicate the status of crypto units in the corresponding failover regions.

-Ensure the failover section is present, all validation checks are green and there are no warnings for that HPCS instance.
+Ensure the failover section is present, all validation checks are green and there are no warnings for that {{site.data.keyword.hscrypto}} instance.
 If you see any errors or warnings, or if the failover section is not present, [refer to the {{site.data.keyword.hscrypto}} documentation for further guidance](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-enable-add-failover).

 You can also use the CLI to list all the crypto units for all instances belong to the targeted resource group:

 ```sh